janikoskela/Select/README.md

 Select [![Build Status](https://travis-ci.org/janikoskela/Select.svg?branch=master)](https://travis-ci.org/janikoskela/Select)
 ===============
-Customizable, jQuery free and lightweight HTML5 widget made to function on top of a select-element.
+jQuery free and lightweight HTML5 widget made to function on top of a select-element.

 Widget requires a <i>select</i>-element to be passed to the constructor (See the examples).
 When widget is rendered the given <i>select</i> is then hidden.
 Widget aims to delegate events to the hidden <i>select</i> so that the user can attach events to it normally.
 This enables that the widget can be easily detached and removed if wanted.